facontidavide/ros_type_introspection/README.md

 2. [rosbag::MessageInstance](http://docs.ros.org/diamondback/api/rosbag/html/c++/classrosbag_1_1MessageInstance.html):
 the generic type commonly used to read data from a ROS bag.

+#Is this project active or "abandonware"?
+This project is considered DONE.
+In other words, if you haven't seen any commit in the recent months/years, it is because it just works!

+If you have any request for improvement or issue, just let me know.

 #Some background
 The ROS Message Types can be described as